golamshakib/weather_app/README.md

-Here is the updated README based on your key points:

----

-# Weather Application - README

 ## Project Overview
 This project is a weather application built using Flutter that displays real-time weather data for the user’s current location and other places via a search functionality.
 The app leverages the **OpenWeather API** to fetch weather data, including current weather and a 5-day/3-hour forecast.
 Additionally, it supports temperature unit switching between Celsius and Fahrenheit, allows location-based weather detection using the device's GPS, and includes a bottom navigation bar for easy navigation between screens.